awsdocs/amazon-sagemaker-developer-guide/doc_source/studio.md

 Amazon SageMaker Autopilot provides automatic machine learning that allows users without machine learning knowledge to quickly build classification and regression models\.
 Users only need to provide a tabular dataset and select the target column to predict\.
 Autopilot automatically explores machine learning solutions with different combinations of data preprocessors, algorithms, and algorithm parameters, to find the best model\.

-When a user runs an Autopilot job, Amazon SageMaker creates an experiment for the job and then creates a trial for each combination and stores all data and results\.
+When a user runs an Autopilot job, SageMaker Studio creates an experiment for the job and then creates a trial for each combination and stores all data and results\.
 After the best model is determined, the user can drill down to view each trial and see which features had the most influence on the result\.

 For more information, see [Use Amazon SageMaker Autopilot to Automate Model Development](autopilot-automate-model-development.md)\.